Does Your Company Need An App?

 • Maintenance- What do I need to do after I have completed the Process?

-In the Maintenance section, there is a portal that allows you to change the Room Status, and the Assignee.
-Every Process is typically done by someone or someone's, so changing the Room Status is one signal to someone that the "Ball" is on their court (if you are responsible for finishing, and the Room is moved into the Finish status column, then you know the "Ball" is in your court), but no Notification will be sent based on that change.
-The Assignee field however will generate a Notification to who ever is entered into that field (you can enter more than one Assignee when needed), and thus CLEAR and CONCISE instructions are sent telling the Team Member that the "Ball" is in his/her court.
+In the Maintenance section, there is a portal that allows you to change the Room Status and the Assignee.
+Every Process is typically done by someone or someone's, so changing the Room Status is a signal to someone that the "Ball" is in their court (if you are responsible for finishing, and the Room is moved into the Finish status column, then you know the "Ball" is in your court), but no Notification will be sent based on that change.
+The Assignee field however will generate a Notification to whoever is entered into that field (you can enter more than one Assignee when needed), and thus CLEAR and CONCISE instructions are sent telling the Team Member that the "Ball" is in his/her court.

 The objective here is that everyone knows what to do, and when to do it.